Published: August 22, 2024

 Launching the application is not the end.
 After the launch, monitor application performance, user engagement, and feedback.
 Regularly update and improve the application's functionality in order to retain existing customers and attract new ones.

-Even a more or less accurate calculation of the costs is quite a challenge since first of all, each case is unique, and second of all, you never know what unexpected costs can pop up during the process.
+Even a more or less accurate calculation of the cost to make a fitness app, such as a mental health app, is quite a challenge since first of all, each case is unique, and second of all, you never know what unexpected costs can pop up during the process.

 However, it can be helpful to take certain aspects of the development that directly influence the costs and app development time into account, which are: